Kanegraffiti/Kanegraffiti/README.md

 > — Me (or someone I paraphrased dramatically)

 Hi!
 I’m Kelechi, part creative, part Termux gremlin, all passion.
 I document, I attempt to debug, I design.
-Often in the dark (electriity issues).
-Always with flair.
+Often in the dark (electricity issues).
+Always with flair though.

 ### What I Do Best:
 - Translate complex code into **clear, helpful docs**